 Suffice it to say, the past year and Studio’s current season were not what any of us expected.
 But you stuck with us, during one of the most volatile times in Studio’s history—and for that, I am eternally grateful.
 Here at Studio, we have made the best of our time apart, embarking into the realm of “streaming theatre” with projects we’re quite proud of, but as it becomes safe to gather together again, I am hungry to share the joy, intensity, and in-the-roomness of live theatre with you once more.

-We’ll open our five-play 2021-2022 season in December with Flight, an epic story about two orphaned brothers, refugees who embark on a cross-continental odyssey from their native Syria, hoping to reach safety in the UK.
+We’ll open our five-play 2021-2022 season in December with Flight, an epic story about two orphaned brothers, refugees who embark on a cross-continental odyssey from their native Afghanistan, hoping to reach safety in the UK.
 Presented in mind-blowing fashion with exquisite miniatures and a rotating, hand-made diorama, this hybrid theatre/installation piece is an ideal return to live theatre: up-close and in person, but with enough distance for everyone to be comfortable.
 And in January, we’ll welcome audiences back into our theatre seats for the first time with White Noise, a provocative comedy about race, identity, and friendship by the legendary Suzan-Lori Parks (Topdog/Underdog).

 We will inaugurate our brand-new Victor Shargai Theatre in the spring with People, Places & Things, Duncan Macmillan’s (Lungs) sweeping drama about an actress wrestling with addiction and clawing her way toward recovery.
 We’ll follow that up with (pandemic postponed) John Proctor is the Villain, a post-#MeToo play about teenagers who start studying The Crucible and end up questioning all the ways they’ve been told that power has to operate.
 And we’ll end our season on a high note with 2021 Pulitzer Prize-winning The Hot Wing King, Katori Hall’s fresh and fierce comedy about dreams, deep frying your way to an all-star title, and the crew that makes the risks worthwhile.